Smart Coupons

 In‑store conditional claim — Validation is initiated within a selected retail environment.
 Following product verification (e.g. EAN scan), a short‑duration, single‑use redemption code is generated for immediate use.

+Promotional value is recognised only upon POS validation and explicit retailer approval.
 Redemption remains fully retailer‑controlled within existing POS and compliance systems, with settlement routed through established commercial and financial channels.

 Positioning